Wang Zhonghe: Career

 Wang was a teacher before getting involved in politics in 1981.
 He joined the Chinese Communist Party (CCP) in June 1981.
 In September 1981, he was assigned to the Publicity Department of the CCP Linxi County Committee, where he was promoted to the head position in 1987.
 In June 1992, he became deputy party secretary of Linxi County, rising to party secretary in May 1996.
 He briefly served as secretary-general of the CCP Xilingol League Committee in March 1998, head of the Organization Department in October 1998, and deputy party secretary of Xilingol League in December 2001.
 In November 2005, he was appointed deputy secretary-general of the CCP Inner Mongolia Regional Committee, but having held the position for only two years.
 He was made vice mayor of Chifeng in January 2008, and a month later promoted to the mayor position.
 He was elevated to party secretary, the top political position in the city, in January 2011.
 He was party secretary of Baotou in August 2013, and held that office until November 2016.
 In January 2017, he took the position of vice chairman of the Inner Mongolia Regional of the Chinese People's Political Consultative Conference, the regional advisory body.

 Investigation

 On 16 February 2025, Wang was put under investigation for alleged "serious violations of discipline and laws" by the Central Commission for Discipline Inspection (CCDI), the party's internal disciplinary body, and the National Supervisory Commission, the highest anti-corruption agency of China.
+On July 30, he was expelled from the CCP.
+On November 12, he was indicted on suspicion of accepting bribes.

+On 27 April 2026, Wang was sentenced to 17 years and fined 6 million yuan.